raspitakesovertheworld/bingbadaboom/README.md

 The idea of Bingbadaboom is also to make systems comparable.
 Years back, I noticed that my Android smartphone was crashing a little too often and I wanted to track this and compare it to my much more reliable Linux desktops, laptops and servers.

+Note: this code structure is in form of a debian package ready to be packaged.